mike-clarke-exco/react-redux-home-assignment/README.md

 - Try to write clean code using good client architecture

 Once done with all of that, some extra things you can add:
-- Add pretty CSS like fonts, cursor and hover states
+- Make it pretty with CSS like fonts, cursor, and hover states
-- Make the table also look good in mobile view
+- Make the table look good in mobile view

-Notice that this example has some mistakes you will need to fix, including but not limited to: console warning, missing .gitignore, etc...
+Notice that this example has some mistakes you will need to fix, including but not limited to: console warning, missing `.gitignore`, etc...

 ### Useful links